3 key pillars of digital transformation in companies

 “When a cultural change process is to be implemented, as many subsystems as possible must be modified – the more the better – for the result to be a really different culture,” Correa summarises.

-1. Being aware of current and future technologies that are and will be relevant for the organisation.
-Executives in leadership roles must be competent in technology, as technological decisions will have a direct impact on financial results.
+- Keeping abreast of the latest technologies (current and future) that are relevant to the organisation.
+Managers need to be technologically proficient, as technology decisions will have a direct impact on financial results.

-2. Creating new processes for fast skill acquisition to boost the value technologies can bring to the organisation.
-Exponential times require setting up mechanisms to help organisations speed up digital transformation processes.
+- Create new processes that enable the rapid adoption of skills to leverage the value that technologies can bring to the organisation.
+Exponential times require establishing mechanisms that help organisations accelerate their digital transformation processes.

-3. Building new organisational structures that promote systemic and cultural change and that are aimed at increasing the success of digital transformation initiatives.
-Acquiring new skills needs to be included in the organisation’s culture and change processes must be coherent in their reliance on the organisation’s different subsystems.
+- Build new organisational structures that drive systemic and cultural changes aimed at increasing the success of digital transformation initiatives.
+The acquisition of new skills should be embedded in the organisational culture of companies, and change processes should be coherent with the different organisational subsystems.